invoke-ai/InvokeAI/docs/features/CLI.md

 Repeated chaining of img2img on an image can result in significant color shifts in the output, especially if run with lower strength.
 Color correction can be run against a reference image to fix this issue.
-Use the input image to the chain as the the reference image for each step in the chain.
+Use the original input image to the chain as the the reference image for each step in the chain.

 In addition to the command-line options recognized by txt2img, img2img accepts additional options: